Beliavsky/Fortran-code-on-GitHub/README.md

 [NPY for Fortran](https://github.com/MRedies/NPY-for-Fortran): allows saving numerical Fortran arrays in Numpy's .npy or .npz format, by MRedies

+[pmem_fortran_interface](https://github.com/adrianjhpc/pmem_fortran_interface): interface by Adrian Jackson to the [libpmem](https://github.com/pmem/pmdk) library from the PMDK set of libraries.
+The aim is to allow persistent memory to be programmed directly from Fortran, rather than requiring every Fortran code developer to create their own interface or C/C++ code to exploit this functionality.

 [popen-fortran](https://github.com/jacobwilliams/popen-fortran): module for popen() by Jacob Williams, which executes a command specified by a string argument, creates a pipe between the calling program and the executed command, and returns a pointer to a stream that can be used to either read from or write to the pipe.

 [python-fortran](https://github.com/pnavaro/python-fortran): Python-Fortran bindings examples, by Pierre Navaro